 While the reasons for the endangerment of insects are well known, less is written about threats to reptiles and molluscs.
 According to the IUCN, many reptile species are concentrated in rainforest regions and are therefore threatened by deforestation.
 Furthermore, the species are particularly sensitive to environmental changes, including climate change.
 With molluscs, endangered species are mainly those who live on land and in freshwater.
 They are threatened by habitat destruction or are being pushed out by invasive species, according to the American Institute of Biological Sciences.

-The IUCN publishes a new version of its Red List every July.
-In the latest version, more than 13,000 animals were listed as threatened - almost double the amount of 2007.
+The IUCN updates its Red List several times a year.
+In the latest version for 2019, more than 14,000 animals were listed as threatened - almost double the amount of 2007.